aws/copilot-cli/site/content/docs/manifest/backend-service.en.md

 List of all available properties for a `'Backend Service'` manifest.
+To learn about Copilot services, see the [Services](../concepts/services.en.md) concept page.

 ???+ note "Sample manifest for an api service"